bwssytems/ha-bridge/README.md

 ## Google Assistant
 Google Home is supported as of v3.2.0 and forward, but only if the bridge is running on port 80.

-**ISSUE: Google Home now seems to not support local connection to Philips Hue Hubs and requires that it connect to meethue.com.
+**ISSUE: Google Home does NOT support local connection to Philips Hue Hubs and requires that it connect to meethue.com.
 Since the ha-bridge only emulates the local API, and is not associated with Philips, this method will not work.
 If you have an older Google Home application, this may still work.
 YMMV.**

 Use the Google Home app on a phone to add new "home control" devices by going into `Settings / Home Control / +` as described [here](https://support.google.com/googlehome/answer/7124115?hl=en&ref_topic=7125624#homecontrol).